Desert Gold Mining Town

 The sunset as we headed home.

 By Jim Bremner

-There are motels in nearby Ridgecrest, CA, with something for every taste and price range.
-For more information and a complete list, click here.
-(Rates, availability and reservations online.)
+There are hotels and motels in nearby Ridgecrest, with something for every taste and price range.

 There is also camping in the area.